nicolenairibm/wca-workshop-20250519/README.md

 ![screenshot](./images/Eclipse_WCA4J_Sign_in.png)

+### 9. Test that the watsonx Code Assistant plugin is working

+- Type a programming question in the chat.

-### 9. Installing Liberty Tools and Java Extension
+### 10. Installing Liberty Tools and Java Extension

 Install Liberty Tools from Eclipse marketplace as shown below.